mwpenny/portal64-still-alive/README.md

 ## Current TODO list

-- [ ] red light district
-- [ ] burn marks
 - [ ] Skips audio sometimes
 - [ ] Portal not rending recursively sometimes
 - [ ] Passing into a ceiling portal can sometimes mess with the player rotation
-- [ ] Stop looping sounds betwen levels
-- [ ] Release grabbed objects when line of sight is cut
 - [ ] Correct elevator timing
 - [ ] Elevator and door sounds
 - [ ] Presort portal gun polygon order
 - [ ] Signage should not always be on
 - [ ] Camera shake
+- [x] Release grabbed objects when line of sight is cut
+- [x] Stop looping sounds betwen levels
+- [x] red light district
+- [x] burn marks
 - [x] close portal in elevator
 - [x] keep stationary portal with fizzle grids
 - [x] add more fizzle grids